FiratUsta/Chromora/README.md

 * It can export your palettes to common and popular formats such as `.aco`, `.ase` and `.gpl` (Want more?
 Open an issue!)

+* It's responsive, it can work across all of your devices that support modern javascript.

 * It can work offline without any limitations, all of its functions including exporting and importing work offline.
 You can even install it on your device as a PWA.

 * No watermarks anywhere in the exports,